 On February 15, 2019, VSAC signed a lease for a third tenant for a portion of its building.
 The tenant began its fit-up activity on June 1, 2019 on a portion of its space and completed its move-in prior to their deadline of August 1, 2021.
-The initial term ends on June 30, 2024 and may be extended at the tenant's option for up to two five-year periods.
+The initial term ended on June 30, 2024 and was extended for an additional three years.
+This extended period was for a reduced footprint.